apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 ## Cluster metadata initialization

-Once you set up the cluster-specific ZooKeeper and configuration store quorums for your instance, you need to write some metadata to ZooKeeper for each cluster in your instance. **you only needs to write these metadata once**.
+Once you set up the cluster-specific ZooKeeper and configuration store quorums for your instance, you need to write some metadata to ZooKeeper for each cluster in your instance. **you only need to write these metadata once**.

 You can initialize this metadata using the [`initialize-cluster-metadata`](reference-cli-tools.md#pulsar-initialize-cluster-metadata) command of the [`pulsar`](reference-cli-tools.md#pulsar) CLI tool.
 The following is an example: